Buddhism in Vietnam: Republican period

-Modern period
+Socialist Republic of Vietnam

-The treatment of Buddhists started to ease since Đổi mới in 1986.

-Since Đổi Mới in 1986, many reforms have allowed Buddhists to practice their religion relatively unhindered.
+The treatment of Buddhists started to ease since the reform era (Đổi mới) began in 1986.
+Since the Đổi Mới reforms, many reforms have allowed Buddhists to practice their religion relatively unhindered.
 However, no organized sangha is allowed to function independent of the state.
 It was not until 2007 that Pure Land Buddhism, the most widespread type of Buddhism practiced in Vietnam, was officially recognized as a religion by the government.
 Thích Quảng Độ, the Patriarch of the Unified Buddhist Sangha, once imprisoned, remained under surveillance and restricted in his travels until his death.

 Today, Buddhists are found throughout Vietnam, from North to South.
-Buddhism is the single largest organized religion in Vietnam, with somewhere between 12.2% and 16.4% of the population identifying themselves as Buddhist.
+Buddhism is the single largest organized religion in Vietnam, with somewhere between 45% and 55% of the population identifying themselves as Buddhist.
 Some argued that the number is higher than reported, as many declared themselves as atheists but still participate in Buddhist activities.

 Though the Communist Party of Vietnam officially promotes atheism, it has usually leaned in favor of Buddhism, as Buddhism is associated with the long and deep history of Vietnam.
 Also, there have rarely been disputes between Buddhists and the Government; the Communist Government also sees Buddhism as a symbol of Vietnamese patriotism.
 Buddhist festivals are officially promoted by the Government and restrictions are few, in contrast to its Christian, Muslim and other religious counterparts.

 Recently, the Communist regime in Vietnam allowed major Buddhist figures to enter the country.
 Thích Nhất Hạnh, an influential Buddhist figure revered both in Vietnam and worldwide, is among these.
-In order to distance itself from the fellow communist neighbor China, the Government of Vietnam allows the publishing of books and stories of 14th Dalai Lama, who has a personal friendship with Thích Nhất Hạnh and were commonly critical of the Chinese regime after the 2008 Tibetan unrest, which was seen as an attempt to antagonize the Chinese Government and China as a whole, as Beijing still considers the Dalai Lama to be a terrorist.
+Distancing itself from the fellow communist neighbor China, the Government of Vietnam allows the publishing of books and stories of 14th Dalai Lama, who has a personal friendship with Thích Nhất Hạnh and were commonly critical of the Chinese regime after the 2008 Tibetan unrest, which was seen as an attempt to antagonize the Chinese Government and China as a whole, as Beijing still considers the Dalai Lama to be a terrorist.

+The Vietnam Buddhist Sangha has placed much emphasis on promoting Buddhism to remote areas and ethnic minorities beyond the native Kinh people group, in contrary to other Buddhist governing body in the region.
+These efforts has given rise to more ethnic minorities embracing Buddhism in remote areas, especially in the Central Highlands region of Vietnam.

+For example, Buddhists adherent in the Kon Tum province, a traditionally non-Buddhist region has grown to host 30,000 Buddhists since arriving in the 1930s, with 4,000 of them being of ethnic minority.
+There are 27 Pagodas and 6 Viharas in the region with 90 active Buddhist monastics today.

+Separately, Dak Lak province of Vietnam has also seen a rise in Buddhist adherent with about 3,000 adherents coming from ethnic minority such as the E De people group.